 Some possible use cases that are universal to any business model include:

-- Predictive Analysis: Analysing historical and real-time data for predicting future instances.
-Eg: Inventory planning in manufacturing
+3. Predictive Analysis: Analyzing historical and real-time data for predicting future instances.
+Eg: Inventory planning in manufacturing.

 Another point worth noting is that all these use cases and their benefits should be measurable.
 For instance, how much cost-savings can ML bring in by replacing manual resources?